openvinotoolkit/model_server/docs/mediapipe.md

 ## Graph proto files <a name="graph-proto"></a>

 Graph proto files are used to define a graph.
-Example content of proto file with graph containing ModelAPICalculator nodes:
+Example content of proto file with graph containing OpenVINO inference nodes:

 ```